rahulshekhawat/blender-elu-ani-importer/README.md

 # Blender importer/exporter for elu and ani files

-This project contains scripts that can be used to load .elu models inside blender along with .ani animations and individual or batch export them as fbx.
+This project contains scripts that can be used to load .elu models and .ani animations inside blender and to export them as fbx files either individually or in mass.

 * Compatible with all .elu versions
 * Compatible with all .ani versions
 * **Not** compatible with vertex animations (less than 0.5% of .ani files contain vertex animations).
-* All exported fbx animations contain root motion
+* ~~All exported fbx animations contain root motion~~ Root motion disabled

 # Requirements